raghav-2408/Capgemini/Others.md

 - **StringBuilder**:
   A `StringBuilder` is similar to `StringBuffer` as it is also mutable.
 However, it is not synchronized, meaning it is not thread-safe but offers better performance in single-threaded operations.

+### What is Serialization?

+Serialization in Java is the process of converting an object into a byte stream so that it can be transmitted over a network, stored in a file, or saved in a database.
+The byte stream can later be deserialized to recreate the original object.
+This process ensures that the state of an object is preserved.

+#### Key Features:
+- Allows storing and transferring complex objects.
+- Objects must implement the `Serializable` interface to enable serialization.
+- Transient fields are not serialized, meaning they are skipped during the process.

+#### Real-World Applications:
+1. **Data Transmission**: Sending objects between systems or over a network in distributed applications.
+2. **Persistence**: Storing objects in files or databases for later retrieval.
+3. **Caching**: Saving the state of objects to reduce computation when the data is needed again.
+4. **Deep Cloning**: Creating a copy of an object by serializing and deserializing it.

+#### Example:
+A student's details, such as name, ID, and grades, can be serialized and saved to a file.
+Later, this data can be deserialized to recreate the student's object with the same details.

+Simple words

+### What is Serialization?

+Serialization is a way to save an object in Java so it can be stored or sent somewhere.
+It turns the object into a series of bytes (a byte stream) that can be saved in a file, sent over the internet, or stored in a database.
+Later, this byte stream can be used to recreate the original object.

+#### Key Points:
+- To serialize an object, it must use the `Serializable` interface.
+- Any field marked as `transient` will not be saved.

+#### Simple Applications:
+1. **Saving Data**: You can save objects, like a user's profile, to a file and reload them later.
+2. **Sharing Data**: Send objects over the internet, like sending messages in chat apps.
+3. **Temporary Storage**: Store objects temporarily in memory or files to use later.

+#### Example:
+Imagine taking a photo and saving it to your phone.
+Serialization is like saving the photo (object) into a file, and deserialization is like reopening the file to view the photo again.